chevereto/v4-docs/application/reference/cli.md

 ## Install

-The `-C install` command installs Chevereto.
+The `install` command installs Chevereto.
 It requires to pass the admin user details.

 To install Chevereto for user "rodolfo" with password "myPassword":